 Start off your 2021 reading list by joining us for a book discussion group Mondays in January—1/4, 1/11, 1/18, and 1/25—at 6pm on Zoom.

 Please register and sign up to receive news about other BPL virtual programming.
 Registration is limited to 30 participants, with a waiting list.

-This is the fifth installment of Justice Initiatives’ book club.
-We’ll invite readers to dive into a new title every month, sparking conversations about social justice, dismantling oppressive systems, and fostering collective action.
+This is the seventh installment of Justice Initiatives’ book club.
+We’ll invite readers to dive into a new title every month, sparking conversations about social power, dismantling oppressive systems, and fostering collective action.